TUM-DSE/doctor-cluster-config/README-laptops.md

-# Record of laptops, tablets, monitors, and docking stations at the chair.
+# Inventory of laptops, tablets, monitors, and docking stations